 The Down STU command can be issued from the ARC.
-For all 5G STUs, this disables the port on the BT Redcare Scanner at the telephone exchange.
-If the 5G GSM STU is contactable by the wireless path, the STU will be fully de-commissioned and caused to reset and reboot.
-The 5G GSM STU's display will revert to NC (Not Commissioned).
+For all 5G STU's, this disables the port on the BT Redcare Scanner at the telephone exchange.

-Precautions to be Taken when Commissioning BT Redcare STUs
+Precautions to be Taken when Commissioning BT Redcare 5G STUs

 When the ARC receives a request to "UP a STU" it is recommended that they verify the person requesting this is a bone fide installer who can confirm that the installation is intact.
 This ensures that the STU is not being compromised or substituted.
 Once a STU is installed and commissioned there are normally no reasons to re-issue an "UP STU" command unless the power to the STU is interrupted, or a STU is being replaced for maintenance purposes.
-If it is required to re-UP a STU without STU substitution, the ARC should check that the Hard ID has remained the same (See also VVT Technical note 5G_017).
+If it is required to re-UP a STU without STU substitution, the ARC should check that the Hard ID has remained the same.
+(See also VVT Technical note 5G_017)

-AC Fail (F)
+AC Fail (F) (Not 5G Fire STU)